TudouJun1204/Website-Optimization/README.md

 To optimize views/pizza.html, you will need to modify views/js/main.js until your frames per second rate is 60 fps or higher.
 You will find instructive comments in main.js.

-set the width and height of the images as a style attribute
+1. set the width and height of the images as a style attribute

 ```HTML
 (<img style="width: 100px; height: 50px;")
 ```

+2. to achieve a resizing time less than 5 ms
+  - Replace query selector with getElementById();
+  - Replace querySelectorAll to getElementsByClassName();
-Replace query selector with getElementById, which is supposed to be faster.
+  which is supposed to be faster.

 ```js
 // .. code